-Duke urogynecologists offer a range of effective options to treat pelvic floor disorders.
+Duke urogynecologists offer a range of effective options to treat pelvic floor dysfunction.
 If your pelvic floor has weakened to the point that surgery is necessary, our use of minimally invasive gynecologic surgery hastens your recovery, and helps you return to your normal activities.

-About Pelvic Floor Disorders
+About Pelvic Floor Dysfunction

 - urinary incontinence, bladder leakage, and fecal incontinence